webstreak/docs/git-workflow/README.md

     git checkout -b "featurename"

 ###3.
 Make changes and then commit
 Commit messages should be short and describe what the commit actually does.
+Uppercase first word.

     git add .
-    git commit -am "commit message"
+    git commit -am "Fix bug in things controller"

 ###4.
 Checkout master branch & pull changes